lukasroegner/homebridge-dyson-pure-cool/README.md

 **isAirQualitySensorEnabled**: If set to true, a separate air quality sensor is exposed.
 If set to false, the air quality is added as characteristic to the air purifier (supported in the Apple Home app).

 **updateInterval** (optional): The interval (in milliseconds) at which updates of the sensors are requested from the Dyson devices.
 Defaults to 60 seconds.

+**retrySignInInterval** (optional): The interval (in milliseconds) at which the plugin tries to communicate with the Dyson API at plugin startup.
+Set the value to `5000` (5 seconds) or more if you have internet connectivity issue.
+Defaults to `0`, which means retry is disabled.